 Furthermore, we doubt that the conceptual difference between a measurement uncertainty analysis (as in Re-ED, par.
 2(a), meant to replace ED, par.
-57(g) and, thus, IFRS 7.27B(e)) and a sensitivity analysis (as in IFRS 7.40-41, and not subject to changes by the ED or Re-ED) is or has been clear enough to all constituents.
+57(g) and, thus, IFRS 7.27B(e)) and a sensitivity analysis (as in IFRS 7.40-41, and not subject to changes by the ED or Re-ED) is or was clear enough to all constituents.
 Albeit both are methodically different from each other, in order to fulfil the requirement in IFRS 7.27B(e) entities might prepare an analysis that is actually a sensitivity analysis and not a measurement uncertainty analysis.
-It seems predictable that Re-ED, par.
+It seems predictaible that Re-ED, par.
 2(a) might, in some cases, not be applied the way it is intended by the IASB.
-We urge the IASB to clarify the difference or add further guidance.
+Assuming this, the information given by this disclosure would have a different character.

-Following, the GASB provides some more detailed comments that are linked with the issues raised in the questions of this Re-ED.
-Therefore, please find our comments on these questions in the appendix to this letter.
+Having said this, the GASB provides some more detailed comments that are linked with the issues raised in the questions of this Re-ED.
+Therefore, please find our further comments on these questions in the appendix to this letter.